Gemini API Compatible with OpenAI Interface: How to Configure and Use for Free in Compatible Applications

 Fill in all available models

-text box below, enter the names of the Gemini models you want to use.
+text box below, enter the Gemini model names you want to use.
 You can find these model names from the Google AI Studio interface (e.g.,gemini-2.5-flash-preview-04-17,gemini-2.5-pro-preview-05-06,gemini-2.0-flash

-What to Do if a Network Connection Error Occurs?
+What if a Network Connection Error Occurs?

-- Then, check the scientific internet access tool you are using:
+- Then, check the "scientific internet access" tool you are using:

 - Is "Automatically configure system proxy" or "Global proxy" mode enabled?
 If not, try enabling it and test again.